"""

 ):

-raise Exception("Instruction Clbits not present in circuit")
+raise ValueError("Instruction Clbits not present in circuit")

 # Log which abstract parameters have been added to the circuit